 Having an effective process to onboard new clients is a crucial step in your client experience.
 It will set the tone for the whole project.
-When I started out, I didn’t have any process in place, and I didn’t really know what it meant to onboard new clients.
+When I started out, I didn’t have a process in place, and I didn’t really know what it meant to onboard new clients.

 Picture this: you reached out to your favorite brands, tapped all your connections, talked to all the local restaurants.
 And then one day, it finally happens.
 Somebody wants to hire you.
-You found the client, the hard part is done, right?
+You found the client!
+The hard part is done, right?
 Now what’s next?
 Crap.
 You don’t have the first idea where to start!

 Believe me, I have been there.
 When I started, I had no idea what to do with my first client.
-So I did a little research (aka stayed up all night – that’s before I had a kid), and sort of figured out the next step.
+So I did a little research (aka stayed up all night – that’s before I had a kid) and sort of figured out the next step.

-For the next client, I was a little less terrified (I said a little), but I was still pretty clueless.
+For the next client, I was a little less terrified (I said a little) but I was still pretty clueless.
 As the years went by, I tried a lot of things, and failed a lot.
 But I finally put together a simple process to onboard new clients that works for me.

-I set up a workflow that starts immediately after I receive a new inquiry.
+I’ve set up a workflow that starts immediately after I receive a new inquiry.
 The workflow triggers an email answer with my welcome packet.
 This is the first step in my process and it creates a great first impression on potential clients.
 They don’t have to wait until I return to my desk to get the information they need.
 They get it delivered almost immediately and in a beautiful way.

-The welcome packet includes all the details of my process, how I work, what to expect.
+The welcome packet includes all the details of my process, how I work, and what to expect.
 It also gives my price ranges so that if we are not on the same budget, we do not waste each other’s time.

-The first email also include a link to my calendar so they can book a call.
+The first email also includes a link to my calendar so they can book a call.
 This is a fabulous feature when onboarding new clients.
 It saves a lot of time going back and forth by email to find a time that works for both.
 You choose when you are available to take client calls and the clients can just book directly through the link you provide them with.

-This is an important step guys, don’t skip it!
+This is an important step guys, so don’t skip it!
 Scheduling a phone call with your potential client will allow you to ask all the questions about the project (and save you a lot of time of back and forth by email) .
 It will also allow you to explain in detail all the products and services you can provide, and set expectations for the project.

-I am a pretty shy person, so I used to avoid talking on the phone at all cost.
+I am a pretty shy person, so I used to avoid talking on the phone at all costs.
 But I now know how important it is and I try to get on the phone with all my clients.

 After the call, if it sounds like we would be a good fit, I send a proposal.
-I use a proposal template very similar to what wedding photographers use: it is beautifully designed and relies a lot on beautiful images.
+I use a proposal template very similar to what wedding photographers use: it is meticulously designed and relies a lot on beautiful images.